FrendEr/tinyscroll.js/README.md

 # Tinyscroll.js

-> A tiny datetime scroller plugin for mobile device.
+> A tiny datetime scroller plugin for mobile device, dependencies on jquery and animate.css

 **gif demo, loading . . .**